Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Basic Knowledge

 \subsection{Different Low-Precision Components}

-Several components of the training process can be optimized using low-precision arithmetic.
-To better illustrate this, we abstract the model training dynamics as follows:
+Several training components can be optimized with low-precision arithmetic.
+We summarize the training dynamics as:

-where $\theta_t$ denotes the model parameters at iteration $t$, $\eta$ is the learning rate, and $s_t$ represents internal state of the optimizer, such as momentum or adaptive estimates in methods like Adam~\cite{adam}.
-The function $\mathcal{S}$ defines the update rule for the optimizer.
-The gradient $g_t$ is computed with respect to a loss function $\mathcal{L}$ over a mini-batch of training data $(x, y)$.
-This abstraction is also visualized in Figure~\ref{fig:pipe}.
+where $\theta_t$ denotes the model parameters at iteration $t$, $\eta$ is the learning rate, and $s_t$ denotes optimizer state such as momentum or adaptive estimates in Adam~\cite{adam}.
+The function $\mathcal{S}$ defines the optimizer update, and $g_t$ is the loss gradient $\mathcal{L}$ over a mini-batch $(x, y)$.
+Figure~\ref{fig:pipe} visualizes this abstraction.

 Prior work has primarily focused on applying low-precision optimization to one or more components of the training process.
 A straightforward approach involves quantizing the model weights $\theta_t$, activations used in the forward pass $f_\theta(x)$, and gradients $g_t$ computed during backpropagation.
-In addition, some studies aim to further reduce the memory footprint by representing the optimizer state $s_t$ in low precision.
+In addition, some studies aim to further reduce the memory footprint by representing stored activations and optimizer state $s_t$ in low precision~\cite{micikeviciusnad18,chakrabartim19,dettmers20228bit,peng2023fp8}.